Harry Kane: 2015–2018: Senior debut and first major tournaments

-2018–2020: Assuming the captaincy and World Cup Golden Boot
+2018–2020: Captaincy and FIFA World Cup Golden Boot

-Kane was named in the 23-man England squad for the 2018 FIFA World Cup and was made captain.
+Kane was named in the 23-man England squad for the 2018 FIFA World Cup and was named captain.
 On 18 June, Kane scored both of England's goals in a 2–1 win over Tunisia, his winning goal coming deep in injury time, in the team's opening group game of the World Cup.
 In the next group game on 24 June, Kane scored a hat-trick in England's 6–1 win over Panama, which was England's largest ever World Cup victory.
 With his three goals against Panama, Kane became the third England player to score a hat-trick in a World Cup match, after Geoff Hurst against West Germany in the 1966 final and Gary Lineker against Poland in 1986.

-Kane scored his sixth goal of the finals as England overcame Colombia in the Round of 16.
-Scoring a penalty in a match that finished 1–1 after 120 minutes, also scoring in the penalty shoot-out as England prevailed 4–3; this was the first time that England had managed to win a penalty shoot-out at the World Cup.
-Kane didn't score again for the rest of the tournament as England finished in fourth place after losing 2–0 Belgium in the third place playoff.
+Kane scored his sixth goal of the finals from a penalty kick in England's round of 16 tie with Colombia.
+He also scored the team's first kick of the penalty shoot-out as England prevailed 4–3; this was the first time that England had managed to win a penalty shoot-out at the World Cup.
+Kane didn't score again for the rest of the tournament as England finished in fourth place after losing 2–0 Belgium in the third-place playoff.
 However, his six goals in the tournament earned him the Golden Boot as the top goalscorer of the World Cup, the first England player to win the award since Gary Lineker became the first to do so in the 1986 tournament.

 The September international break saw the introduction of the UEFA Nations League.
 England's first match was on 8 September 2018 against Spain, which Kane captained for the full 90 minutes in a game which saw England lose 2–1.
 On 15 October, England played Spain for the second time in the group, this time running out 3–2 winners with Kane assisting two of the three goals.
-On 14 November, before a friendly against the United States (US), Kane presented Wayne Rooney with England's Golden Boot in recognition of Rooney's 53 England goals, a record that makes him England's all-time top goal scorer.
-In an interview following the match, which ended in a 3–0 win for England, Rooney revealed that he wanted Harry Kane to present him the award as he believed that Kane will one day beat it.
-Three days after the US match, Kane captained England in their final Nations League group match against Croatia as the Three Lions won 2–1.
-Kane first assisted Jesse Lingard's equaliser then scored the winning goal which saw England top the group and qualify for the finals in June 2019.
+On 14 November, before a friendly against the United States, Kane presented Wayne Rooney with England's Golden Boot in recognition of Rooney's 53 England goals, a record that, at the time, made him England's all-time top goalscorer.
+In an interview following the match, which ended in a 3–0 win for England, Rooney revealed that he wanted Kane to present him the award, correctly predicting that Kane overtake him as all-time top goalscorer.
+Three days after the United States match, Kane captained England in their final Nations League group match against Croatia as the Three Lions won 2–1.
+Kane first assisted Jesse Lingard's equaliser then scored the winning goal which saw England top the group and qualify for the Nations League Finals in June 2019.